cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 purposes, which is intended to be used at once without any previous configuration work.

-Therefore the development goal of CrypTool was not to be used productively for encryption or as a Certification Authority (CA) -- despite the functions are correctly implemented in CrypTool.
+Therefore, the development goal of CrypTool was not to be used productively for encryption or as a Certification Authority (CA) -- despite the functions are correctly implemented in CrypTool.

-For instance - contrary to productive CA applications - the CA key pair is contained directly within the software (source and binary) and it is protected with a very simple PIN for the CA-PSE (personal security environment).
+For instance -- contrary to productive CA applications -- the CA key pair is contained directly within the software (source and binary) and it is protected with a very simple PIN for the CA-PSE (personal security environment).

-The root key of the CA built in CrypTool 1.4.30 has a length of 2048 bit and it is valid for 20 years (July 6th, 2006 - July 6th, 2026).
+The root key of the CA built in CrypTool 1.4.31 has a length of 2048 bit and it is valid for 20 years (July 6th, 2006 - July 6th, 2026).
-Certificates issued with the root key of older CrypTool versions (1.3.05 and older) cannot be imported in version 1.4.30.
+Certificates issued with the root key of older CrypTool versions (1.3.05 and older) cannot be imported in version 1.4.31.

 Please notice when creating user certificates with CrypTool, that each CrypTool program contains a root CA with the same key pair.
 This means that everybody (!), who uses CrypTool, can sign user certificates with this built-in CA.

 Professional PKI software like the OpenXPKI, the FlexiTRUST from